-LGBTQ communities are also less likely to get screened than heterosexual non-trans individuals (via Get Screened).
-This means that the LGBTQ community experiences a higher risk of dying from these cancers because the cancer is often caught in later stages due to lack of screening.
+LGBTQ+ communities are also less likely to get screened than cisgender heterosexual individuals (via Get Screened).
+This means that the LGBTQ+ community experiences a higher risk of dying from these cancers because the cancer is often caught in later stages due to lack of screening.

 When seeking treatment for cancer, it is best to make your cancer care team aware of your gender identity, sexual orientation and your transition.
 Discussing your use of hormone replacement therapies and the details of your transition allows your health care providers to offer you the most comprehensive and informed treatment choices (via Living Beyond Breast Cancer).
 Some cancers can grow in the presence of estrogen – if your doctor is aware of the use of estrogen as part of your hormone replacement therapy regimen, he or she can give you more information about how treatment may impact HRT.